xuandif-cmu/Big_Data_Processing_Toolbox/README.md

   ```
     gcloud compute firewall-rules create toolbox-jupyter-service --allow tcp:30090
   ```
   Same steps need to be done for spark, sonarqube and hadoop. <br> That way, each application can be accessed by [IP]:[Node Port].
-Since I have reserved a static IP and attached it to the vm instances, the [IP] will be the static ip I reserved.
+Since I have reserved a static IP and attached it to the vm instances, the [IP] will be the static IP I reserved.
 The [IP] can also be found on GCP through going to <b>VPC network</b> -> <b>External IP addresses</b>, found the one in used by your cluster. <br>
   The node port for each service are, spark: 30080, sonarqube: 30070, hadoop: 30060 and jupyter: 30090.

   4.3.
 For deploying hadoop, there is one more step needed to create multinode hadoop cluster.
 Access the pod in cloud shell terminal by using its pod name (obtained through ```kubectl get pods```),